sudev/MinixMajor/midsem-evaluation/final/docs/intro-sharath.md

 runs at the highest privilege level.
 Device drivers, the file system, the network server and high-level memory management run as separate user processes that are encapsulated in their private address space.

 ![minix architecture] (./img/minixarch.png)

+The above figure shows the structure of the operating system.

+Although from the kernel’s point of view the server and driver processes are also just user-mode processes, logically they can be structured into three layers.
+The lowest level of user-mode processes are the device drivers, each one controlling some device.
+Drivers for IDE, floppy, and RAM disks, etc. Above the driver layer are the server processes.
+These include the VFS server, underlying file system implementations, process server, reincarnation server, and others.
+On top of the servers come the ordinary user processes including shells, compilers, utilities, and application programs.

+Because the default mode of interprocess communication (IPC) are synchronous calls, deadlocks can occur when two or more processes simultaneously try to communicate and all processes are blocked waiting for one another.
+Therefore, a deadlock avoidance protocol has been carefully devised that prescribes a partial, top-down message ordering.
+The message ordering roughly follows the layering that is described above.
+Deadlock detection is also implemented in the kernel.
+If a process unexpectedly were to cause a deadlock, the offending is denied and an error message is returned to the caller.

+Recovering from failures is an important reliability feature in MINIX.
+Servers and drivers are started and guarded by a system process called the reincarnation server.
+If a guarded process unexpectedly exits or crashes this is immediately detected – because the process server notifies the reincarnation server whenever a server or driver terminates – and the process is automatically restarted.
+Furthermore, the reincarnation server periodically polls all servers and drivers for their status.
+If one does not respond correctly within a specified time interval, the reincarnation server kills and restarts the misbehaving server or driver.